JosephLai241/URS/README.md

 ### See the [samples][Samples] for scrapes ran on June 14, 2020.
 UPDATE LINK TO SAMPLES/

-### See [In-Depth Walkthrough][In-Depth Walkthrough] for a more detailed guide with screenshots.
-UPDATE LINK TO DOCS/

 # Some Linux Tips

 * You can further simplify running the program by making the program executable: `sudo chmod +x Urs.py`